 Speed is also linked to higher trust in your brand!

 Brands often miss optimizing the website for the mobile version, where most of the conversions happen.
-Most of the web searches and purchasing behavior have shifted to mobiles.
+Most web searches and purchasing behaviour have shifted to mobiles.

 You must take care that the mobile experience is as good as the desktop experience.

 Importance of Website Speed in terms of SEO

 Google and other search engine rankings are wholly dependent on the user experience of your visitors.

 Website speed is a major ranking factor, which can also be seen by the preference of AMP pages by most news websites.

 AMP is a testament to the importance of website speed.

 - Do you know there is a direct correlation between website speed and the number of pages checked by a visitor?
 If your pages load faster, a user will browse more pages, decreasing your bounce rate and directly giving positive signs to Google.